Sashmika11/alx-low_level_programming/0x02-functions_nested_loops/README.md

- this program prints putchars followed by a new line
+this program creates functions and nested loops